-- Trust your instincts
+- Trust your instincts.

-- Use common sense
+- Use common sense.

-- Avoid walking alone at night
+- Avoid walking alone at night.

 - Avoid getting inside a car with an unknown driver.
 Only take licensed taxis.

-- Avoid drinking to the point of losing control
+- Avoid drinking to the point of losing control.

-- Don’t carry too much cash and avoid wearing flashy jewelry
+- Don’t carry too much cash, and avoid wearing flashy jewelry.

-- Carry a copy of your passport and leave the original at home
+- Carry a copy of your passport, and leave the original at home.

-- Go out in small groups and make a plan on how you’ll watch out for each other before going out.
+- Go out in small groups, and make a plan for how you’ll watch out for each other before going out.